Love Sex Magic: Chart performance

 Love Sex Magic debuted at number 86 on the US Billboard Hot 100 chart.
 In its second week, the single jumped to number 27 on the chart.
 In its third week, the song rose to number ten, becoming Ciara's fifth top ten single.
 It was her first top ten entry since "Get Up" in 2006.
-It was her highest-charting song on the Hot 100 since "Like a Boy" in 2007.
 "Love Sex Magic" appeared on multiple Billboard component charts, reaching number fourteen on the Pop Songs chart, number eighteen on the Hot Dance Club Songs chart, and eighty-three on the Hot R&B/Hip-Hop Songs chart.
 The single was certified platinum by the Recording Industry Association of America (RIAA) for sales of a million digital copies in the United States.

 Although the single did not rank among Ciara's most successful singles in the United States, it performed well overall in international markets.

 In Canada, the song debuted at number nine on the Canadian Hot 100, and would later peak at number six.

 In Australia, the song debuted at number six on the Australian ARIA Singles Chart, peaking at number five the next week.
 It spent fourteen weeks on the chart, and was eventually certified Platinum by the Australian Recording Industry Association (ARIA), for shipments totaling 70,000 copies.

 In New Zealand, the song debuted at number fourteen on the New Zealand Singles Chart.
 It remained stagnant the next week until it peaked at six on the chart the following week.
 Having spent thirteen weeks on the chart, the song was certified Gold by the Recording Industry Association of New Zealand (RIANZ), for shipments totaling 7,500 copies.

-Across Europe, the single charted in the top ten of seven charts, and the top twenty of four others.
-Due to its numerous chartings in Europe, the song peaked at number six on the European Hot 100 chart.
+Across Europe, the single met a commercial success and charted in the top ten of seven charts, including France, in which it peaked at number 8, becoming Ciara's second top ten-hit in the country after "Takin' Back My Love" (2009) with Enrique Iglesias, which peaked at number 2 several months earlier.
+Also, the single peaked at number 4 in Ireland and Sweden, becoming her second top ten in the latter, number 7 in Germany and number 9 in Switzerland.
+It reached the top twenty of four others, including Austria, Belgium (both regions), Hungary and Denmark and top thirty in Finland.
+It was less successful in the Netherlands and Italy, where the song peaked at number 41 and 49, respectively.

+However, due to its numerous chartings in Europe, the song peaked at number six on the European Hot 100 chart.

 In the United Kingdom, "Love Sex Magic" debuted at number six on the UK Singles Chart, peaking at number five the following week.
 The song spent seventeen non-consecutive weeks on the chart, as well as topping the UK R&B Chart for two weeks.

 In the Republic of Ireland, the song peaked at number four on the Irish Singles Chart, climbing from number seven the previous week.